sjmyuan/sjmyuan.github.io/_drafts/scala-practice-in-project.md

 sbt scalafmtAll
 ```

-Config IntellJ to use scalafmt
+Use scalafmt in IntellJ IDEA

 ![](https://images.shangjiaming.com/3529c8fa-5197-4a56-92a4-491197285da1.jpeg)